JackAWatt/jackwatt.com/sql.md

 * My suggestion is to start with the first link(SQL Challenges on HackerRank).
 * If you need a refresher on SQL then check out Learn SQL under learning platforms.
 It's interactive and everything can be completed in the browser
-* The book Learn SQL the hard way is also a good starting point, and will be the most in depth option
+* The book Learn SQL the hard way is also a good starting point, and will be the most in depth option, but it requires installing sqlite on your machine

 #### Challenges